youngkin/hugoblog/content/post/CreateAFreeBlogSite.md

 }
 ```

 As above, the text and border color of the "Featured Tags" was too light for me.
-I changed this to a darker gray by changing the `.sidebar-container .tags a {...}` `color` to `#555555` and the `.tags a {... color: ... border:...}` color and border elements to `#FFD700` and `1px solid rgba(255,215,0,0.8)` respectively.
+I changed this to a darker gray by changing the `.sidebar-container .tags a {...}` `border-color` to `#555555` and the `.tags a {... color: ... border:...}` color and border elements to `#FFD700` and `1px solid rgba(255,215,0,0.8)` respectively.
 Here's the context for these changes:

 ```css
 .sidebar-container .tags a {